← Back to 史記

 使 西 西 西 西 使 谿

 More than a hundred years later, Duke Dao of Jin sent Wei Jiang to make peace with the Rong and Di, who thereafter paid court to Jin.
 Another century or more passed, and Xiangzi of Zhao crossed the Gouzhu Mountains, conquered the regions of Bing and Dai, and confronted the Hu and Mo peoples.
 Afterward, having joined with Han and Wei to destroy the house of Zhi and divide the lands of Jin among themselves, Zhao held Dai and the territory north of the Gouzhu Mountains, while Wei held the area west of the Yellow River and Shang Commandery, both bordering on Rong territory.
 Later, the Yiqu Rong built walled cities to defend themselves, but Qin nibbled away at their lands like a silkworm devouring a mulberry leaf.
 By the time of King Hui, Qin had captured twenty-five of the Yiqu cities.
-King Hui attacked Wei, and Wei was forced to cede all of the lands west of the Yellow River and Shang Commandery to Qin.
+King Hui attacked Wei, and Wei was forced to cede all the lands west of the Yellow River and Shang Commandery to Qin.
 During the reign of King Zhao of Qin, the king of the Yiqu Rong carried on an illicit affair with the Dowager Queen Xuan and fathered two sons by her.
 The Dowager Queen Xuan lured the Yiqu king to Ganquan Palace and had him killed, then raised an army to crush the Yiqu once and for all.
 Qin then gained control of the commanderies of Longxi, Beidi, and Shang, and built a long wall to hold the Hu at bay.
 King Wuling of Zhao likewise reformed his people's customs by adopting barbarian dress and training them in mounted archery, and then defeated the Linhu and the Loufan to the north.
 He built a long wall stretching from Dai along the foot of the Yin Mountains to Gaoque Pass as a defensive barrier.
 He also established the commanderies of Yunzhong, Yanmen, and Dai.
 Later, the state of Yan had an able general named Qin Kai, who had served as a hostage among the Hu and won their deep trust.
 Upon his return, he launched a surprise attack on the Donghu and routed them, driving them back more than a thousand li.
 Qin Wuyang, who accompanied Jing Ke in the attempt to assassinate the King of Qin, was Qin Kai's grandson.
 Yan likewise built a long wall stretching from Zaoyang to Xiangping.
 It established the commanderies of Shanggu, Yuyang, Youbeiping, Liaoxi, and Liaodong to hold the Hu in check.
 At that time, there were seven civilized states contending for supremacy, and three of them shared a border with the Xiongnu.
 Later, while the Zhao general Li Mu guarded the frontier, the Xiongnu did not dare to invade Zhao's borders.
-After Qin had destroyed the six states, the First Emperor dispatched Meng Tian with a force of a hundred thousand to strike north against the Hu, and he seized all of the territory south of the Yellow River bend.
+After Qin had destroyed the six states, the First Emperor dispatched Meng Tian with a force of a hundred thousand to strike north against the Hu, and he seized all the territory south of the Yellow River bend.
 He used the Yellow River as a natural barrier, built forty-four fortified towns along its bank, and relocated convicts to garrison them.
 He also constructed a straight road from Jiuyuan to Yunyang, and wherever mountain passes, defiles, and valleys along the frontier could be fortified, he repaired and connected them into a wall stretching more than ten thousand li from Lintao to Liaodong.
 He also crossed the Yellow River and occupied the territory north of the Yang Mountains in the Jiazhong region.

 5